HTM-Elves/Getting-Started/docs/md/13-Markdown-Snippets.md

 ***"Wait a minute!"*** I hear you say. ***"This looks like HTML, but I thought that the whole point of this HTM-Elves workflow was to avoid writing any HTML!"***

 You are right.
 You won't be _writing_ any HTML, but you will be _using_ HTML, when standard Markdown needs a little help.
 And Markdown needs help in creating container elements, like sections.
-And HTM-Elves is structured to use `<section>` element for each logical section.
+And HTM-Elves is structured to use a `<section>` element for each logical section.

 I don't want to type out chunks of HTML code each time I want a new section, or a `<details>` element or another kind of container.
 Instead I use [VS Code Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) to create such chunks for me.
 Snippets are templates that allow you to insert predictable chunks of text, and customize them quickly depending on the context.